sachinym/Github-Advanced-Security/Module2-SecretScanning.md

    ![Picture1](./images/mod2ss1.png)

-   > **Note:** If you have already enabled GitHub Advanced Security for your organization, this option will appear as enabled.

    > **Note:** Ensure that **Push Protection** is disabled to properly perform and understand the task.

 1. Navigate to **Code** from the top navigation pane.